-Title: Consumer Bahaviour

-- show a coherent and critical comprehension of the principles that apply to consumer behaviour in order to (i) understand the consumer better and critically evaluate this purchasing behaviour and decision-making process, and (ii) make meaningful recommendations based upon this evaluation; - identify, analyse and investigate complex and/or actual problems and questions in consumer behaviour, and also to offer evidence-driven solutions from theory-driven arguments; - have a systematic and extensive knowledge of those aspects pertaining to consumer behaviour that may be applied from within the subject discipline of Consumer Sciences by doing an analysis, synthesis and evaluation of the relevant research literature; - analyse and apply practically the approaches of various authors to the effects of external influences upon consumer behaviour; and - critically analyse and evaluate different models of, and approaches to consumer decision-making, consumer socialising and market segmentation.
+Module code: VVBG671 Semester 1 and 2 NQF-Level: 7 Title: Consumer Bahaviour Module outcomes: Upon completion of this module t he student should: behaviour in order to (i) u purchasing behaviour an show a coherent and critical comprehension of the principles that apply to consumer behaviour in order to (i) understand the consumer better and critically evaluate this purchasing behaviour and decision-making process, and (ii) make meaningful recommendations based upon this evaluation; identify, analyse and investigate complex and/or actual problems and questions in consumer behaviour, and also to offer evidence-driven solutions from theory-driven arguments; behaviour that may be app have a systematic and extensive knowledge of those aspects pertaining to consumer behaviour that may be applied from within the subject discipline of Consumer Sciences by doing an analysis, synthesis and evaluation of the relevant research literature; analyse and apply practically the approaches of various authors to the effects of external influences upon consumer behaviour; and critically analyse and evaluate different models of, and approaches to consumer decision-making, consumer socialising and market segmentation.
+Mode of delivery: Full-time / Part-time - Contact.
+Assessment methods: One examination per module.

-Module code: VVDL672 Semester 1 en 2 NQF-Level: 7 Title: Food Product Douglanment

-Title: Food Product Development

-- do extensive and systematic theoretical research in the form of literature studies on relevant fields in the NFPD process by analysing and evaluating various sources of information; - identify a potentially new product;
+Module code: VVDL672 Semester 1 and 2 NQF-Level: 7 Title: Food Product Development nt Module outcomes: On completion of this module th e student should be able to: do extensive and systematic theoretical research in the form of literature studies on relevant fields in the NFPD process by analysing and evaluating various sources of information; • identify a potentially new p identify a potentially new product; • synthesise and integrate relevant information so that the potential product may be fully motivated; • perform all aspects of the o perform all aspects of the development process theoretically; 00 01 suggest screening process and use SE as an instrument for this purpose;

-- synthesise and integrate relevant information so that the potential product may be fully motivated: - perform all aspects of the development process theoretically; - suggest screening process and use SE as an instrument for this purpose; - set up a complete NPVO flow-chart for the product where all aspects of the complete process may be evaluated thoroughly with evidence-driven arguments; - develop a product in terms of the above-mentioned diagram and test its acceptability among consumers; - suggest various launching methods; and - present the complete project in a scientific fashion as a mini research project with a business plan in the form of a written report.
+set up a complete NPVO flow-chart for the product where all aspects of the complete process may be evaluated thoroughly with evidence-driven arguments;

+- develop a product in terms of the above-mentioned diagram and test its acceptability among consumers; - suggest various launching methods; and - present the complete project in a scientific fashion as a mini research project with a business plan in the form of a written report.